ConIT-AG/tartt-sdk-ios/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
 Then download the Wikitude Javascript API SDK from `http://www.wikitude.com/download` and add the framwork into to the example directory.

+Have a look at the following files for a better understanding:
+    `DefaultViewController` main implementation
+    `MainTableViewController` different parse options
+    `DefaultViewController+PluginLoading` + `BarcodePlugin.cpp` for Plugin usage

 ## Installation